Susankemigisa/Capstone-Finadvisor-ai/README.md

 "Never guarantee investment returns"
 ```

-**5. Grey-area lean** — Rather than refusing ambiguous questions, the agent is instructed to lean toward answering when there is any financial angle (GDP, salary negotiation, cost of living), preventing an overly restrictive assistant.
+**5. Grey-area lean** — Rather than refusing ambiguous questions, the agent leans toward answering when there is any financial angle (GDP, salary negotiation, cost of living), preventing an overly restrictive assistant.

 **6. Separate RAG prompt** — The RAG node uses a distinct prompt template (`rag_prompt.json`) that instructs the model how to use retrieved document context, including citing the source document and acknowledging when the document does not answer the question.